grasingerm/lbxflow/README.md

     col_f:      init_col_mrt(constit_rel_f, forcing_kf, S_luo)

-`nsteps` specifies the number of steps to simulate. `col_f` is a function that performas LBM collisions.
-Collision functions can be initialize using the the building blocks contained in `col/constitutive.jl`, `col/forcing.jl`, and `col/mrt_matrices.jl` and the constructors contained in `col/modcol.jl`.
+`nsteps` specifies the number of steps to simulate. `col_f` is a function that performes LBM collisions.
+Collision functions can be initialized using the building blocks contained in `col/constitutive.jl`, `col/forcing.jl`, and `col/mrt_matrices.jl`, and the constructors contained in `col/modcol.jl`.
 Or, paramters can be bound to collision functions defined in `col/stdcol.jl`.
 Note: collision functions must have the interface:
-`(sim::Sim, bounds::Matrix{Int64})`
+`(sim::AbstractSim, bounds::Matrix{Int64})`

 ### boundaries
     # boundaries